expo/expo/docs/versions/unversioned/sdk/constants.rst

    deep link part.
 This value depends on ``Exponent.Constants.appOwnership``: it may be different if your app is running standalone vs. in the Exponent client.

-..
-  .. attribute:: Exponent.Constants.statusBarHeight

-    Height of the top status bar in pixels.